Audience Development & Innovation Labs

 Each Lab attracts over thirty exhibitors from some twenty European countries, as well as practitioners from various areas.
 These labs enable plenty of opportunities to network, interact and collectively evolve responsive and practical strategies for dealing with an increasingly dynamic environment.
 Topics are shaped with the input of the network membership based on responses to network members’ surveys, feedback from participants, input from the Europa Cinemas’ team and industry professionals as well as more informal exchanges and proposals pitched in by member exhibitors.
 The newly introduced open slots aim to further develop this approach.

 Central themes include: innovative approaches to audience development, emergent communication strategies and technologies, staff creative capacity development, business development/fundraising, data management / CRM, innovative strategies to engage young people from co-curation to ambassador schemes and use of social media, editorialisation and programming in the multiplatform and live cinema environment, and fresh thinking in rethinking the physical spaces that show films.

 Since 2016 Europa Cinemas has launched a new format of labs, the Innovation Day Labs, which take place over one or two days.
 The Innovation Day Labs mainly deal with regional issues and befenit from the support, communication and media doverage of local film festivals.
 This new format has turned out to be very successful et enables to organise every year several editions in different European regions.
-Last Innovation Day Labs have been organised in Sarajevo, Tallinn, Cluj Napoca, San Sebastian et Leipzig.
+Last Innovation Day Labs have been organised in Sarajevo, Tallinn, Cluj Napoca, San Sebastian, Leipzig and Thessaloniki.